 There are strategic land opportunities across the country.
 If you are a local developer and want to stick to your area, you should seek out greenfield and greenbelt land at the edge of settlements.
 You can then assess those sites based on the criteria above and their commercial viability.

 If you are not tied down to your area, it is worth assessing the need for housing nationally.
 The two large metropolitan areas (London & the North West) are deeply stressed for housing, but other areas are not to be ignored.
 Once you move outside of London’s Green Belt area, you can find smaller towns and villages with good amenities surrounded by greenfield land.
 Such greenfield sites can also take less time to promote (3-5 years).
-Either way, you’d want to empower yourself with site finding software so that you can find and assess efficiently.

 As it stands, we’re in the middle of a longstanding housing crisis, and its in all of our interests to make finding new land opportunities a simpler and more effective process.